xrlin/goscheme/README.md

     `set-car!`
     ... etc

-Though it is a toy project just for fun and practive, Feel free to open an issue or make a merge request is you find bugs or have some suggestions.
+Though it is a toy project just for fun and practice, Feel free to open an issue or make a merge request is you find bugs or have some suggestions.

 Happy coding...